Beyond Sexual Harassment, Lesser Known Scandals Could Cost The Murdochs A $14B Deal

 The Rebhs and Floorgraphics instead filed a civil lawsuit against News America Marketing.

 In that suit, the Rebhs alleged that News America account executives undercut Floorgraphics' prices by paying grocery stores more for contracts than they were worth.
-They accused the News Corp marketing division of engaging in anti-competitive practices such as demanding exclusivity in floor advertising even in stores where they weren't offering such advertising.
+They accused the News Corp. marketing division of engaging in anti-competitive practices such as demanding exclusivity in floor advertising even in stores where they weren't offering such advertising.

-A few days into trial, News Corp settled with the Rebhs and Floorgraphics for $29.5 million.
+A few days into trial, News Corp. settled with the Rebhs and Floorgraphics for $29.5 million.
 As part of the settlement Floorgraphics sold its floor advertising in-store business to News America.
 Their case was the smallest and just the first in what became a series of cases that had big-dollar price tags.

 Later lawsuits from competitors and clients of News America similarly alleged fraud, tortious interference, false claims and anti-competitive practices.

-News Corp's lawyers included some of the best litigators in the country at such firms as Paul, Weiss.
+News Corp.'s lawyers included some of the best litigators in the country at such firms as Paul, Weiss.
 They played hardball, according to several lawyers; in one case, News America Marketing's suit against a fired executive, Bob Emmel, caused him to enter into bankruptcy, according to Emmel's bankruptcy lawyer, Danny Coleman.
 Emmel would have been unable to pay the damages the company sought.

 News America contended Emmel had taken records unlawfully that he produced at his deposition for the Floorgraphics suit against the company (a claim he disputed); Emmel also had been acting as a whistleblower to tell congressional investigators about what he believed were illegal actions by the company, though News America had not known that when it fired him.
-Emmel later served as a witness in several other lawsuits against the Murdoch company as well — despite efforts of News Corp to complicate his ability to participate.
+Emmel later served as a witness in several other lawsuits against the Murdoch company as well — despite efforts of News Corp. to complicate his ability to participate.
 (Emmel referred all questions from NPR to his lawyers, as he is under court order not to comment.)

 In a separate case, according to one of Steve Marquis' former colleagues, News America's lawyers briefly threatened to compel Marquis' young son to testify against his father in an attempt to challenge his story.
 Marquis confirmed the threat, though he said that nothing came of it.